 Sauk Village is a somewhat small village located in the state of Illinois.
 With a population of 10,493 people and two constituent neighborhoods, Sauk Village is the 216th largest community in Illinois.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Sauk Village is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some villages, Sauk Village isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Sauk Village are a mix of both white- and blue-collar jobs.
 Overall, Sauk Village is a village of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Sauk Village who work in office and administrative support (19.28%), sales jobs (9.72%), and healthcare suport services (6.49%).
+There are especially a lot of people living in Sauk Village who work in office and administrative support (15.83%), sales jobs (11.59%), and healthcare suport services (8.48%).

-In Sauk Village, a lot of people use the bus to get to work every day though Sauk Village is a relatively small village.
-Those that ride the bus are primarily traveling out of town to good jobs in other cities.
+Despite being a small village, Sauk Village has a lot of people using the bus to get to and from work every day.
+Most of these people on the bus are using it to get to good jobs in other cities.

-The per capita income in Sauk Village in 2010 was $17,678, which is low income relative to Illinois and the nation.
-This equates to an annual income of $70,712 for a family of four.
+The per capita income in Sauk Village in 2010 was $18,271, which is low income relative to Illinois, and lower middle income relative to the rest of the US.
+This equates to an annual income of $73,084 for a family of four.
 However, Sauk Village contains both very wealthy and poor people as well.

 Sauk Village is an extremely ethnically-diverse village.
 The people who call Sauk Village home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sauk Village residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Sauk Village include German, Polish, Italian, and English.
+Sauk Village also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.23% of the village’s residents.
+Important ancestries of people in Sauk Village include Irish, Polish, English, and Italian.

 The most common language spoken in Sauk Village is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and African languages.